 Hopefully, those ads promote legitimate, quality products of interest to you.
 The ads are “context sensitive” and should be generally relevant to the topics I cover in my posts (kids health, breastfeeding, parenting, family, etc.) and to the audience of this site (to you, new and [Continue reading…]

 One may wonder, “why would a doctor want to become a lactation consultant?”
 In my work as a pediatrician I frequently have to take care of the babies that are breastfed.
 In fact, in most situations that means to take care of both: baby and mother.
-For the baby to be growing and thriving, the mother has to know how to latch and nurse in a proper [Continue reading…]
+For the baby to be growing and thriving, the mother has to know how to latch and nurse in [Continue reading…]